 - 3 oz. dark chocolate I used 72%

 - 1/3 cup canned coconut milk

-Serve immediately, or place in the freezer until ready to serve.
+Serve immediately, or place in the refrigerator or freezer until ready to serve.

-Serve frozen or let them thaw at room temperature for 10-15 minutes before serving.
+If storing in the freezer, let it thaw in the refrigerator for a few hours before serving or let thaw at room temperature for 15 minutes before serving.
 I recommend running your knife under hot water to warm it up before cutting the cheesecake with the still-hot (dried) knife.